 In Health, students develop skills, including CPR that will make them health-literate adults.
 Students gain a deeper understanding of the knowledge and behaviors they use to safeguard their health, particularly pertaining to health risks.
 Students are taught how to access accurate information that they can use to promote health for themselves and others.
 Students use problem-solving, research, goal-setting and communication skills to protect their health and that of the community.
 Specific topics in the abstinence-based sex education curriculum include decision-making concerning dating, love, relationships, and marriage and family.
 Other issues addressed are the problems of teen pregnancy and parenthood, sexually transmitted infections, sexual harassment and abuse, rape prevention and the failure rate of contraceptive methods when used either to prevent pregnancy or disease.
-Parents will have an opportunity to attend a preview night of the curriculum.
-Also, take-home assignments will provide avenues for parent/student communication.
+Parents will have an opportunity to preview the curriculum.
 Because of the sensitive nature of these topics and the information about lifelong choices, students should consider their goals and maturity level when choosing the best time to take this course.
 With parent permission, this course may be delayed until grade 11 or 12, or taken by correspondence.
 The health requirement may also be met by successful completion of one credit of Principle of Health Science or students may take Anatomy and Physiology and receive credit for health upon successful completion of the health credit-by-exam.